Quickback Docs

 "scope": { "event": { "id": "evt_123", "roles": ["attendee", "shuttleDriver"], "shuttleId": "shA" } }

 The client sends that JWT as Authorization: Bearer … on subsequent requests.
 The auth middleware verifies the signature and sets ctx.scopeno DB.
-The claim is carried forward on every authed call (rolling refresh) until you enter a different instance.
+The claim is carried forward on every authed call (rolling refresh) for up to 15 minutes from the last actual relationship proof — the mint stamps a proof timestamp (sct) that the refresh carries forward verbatim and checks against the carry-forward cap.
+Past the cap the refresh stops, the token expires within one TTL, and the client re-proves via enter (or any namespace route that mints) to restart the window.

 Invariant: the client only proposes the instance id (from the URL).
 The server proves membership before signing.
 No client-asserted scope is ever trusted.